jpateteg/home-osp-lab/README.md

-# osp-rocky
+# home-osp-lab
-Configurations for my home-lab running OSP14(Rocky)
+Configurations for my home-lab running OSP14(or any other)